-- 48. OfS capital funding must be used for projects that focus on higher education teaching and may be subject to audit.
-We recognise, however, that it may be neither feasible nor desirable to create ring-fenced boundaries between higher and further education, or teaching and research facilities.
-For example, equipment purchased using OfS capital funds may be used by both higher and further education students or for both teaching and research purposes. - 49.
-OfS capital funding may be used to contribute towards the costs of a capital project in combination with funding from other sources.
+- 44. OfS capital funding may be used to contribute towards the costs of a capital project in combination with funding from other sources.
 However, there must be no double-counting in attributing the same amounts of capital expenditure: - a.
 To both OfS grants and income provided by any other UK or EU public funds. - b.
-To both OfS formula-based capital grants and any other OfS capital grants for specific projects. - 50.
-Providers should use capital funding in ways that will improve environmental sustainability, for example in reducing carbon emissions. - 51.
+To both OfS formula-based capital grants and any other OfS capital grants for specific projects. - 45.
 All providers that are in receipt of OfS formula-based or competitive capital funding will be required to report on their use of that funding after the end of each financial year, usually in April, and those reports may also be subject to audit.
-Details about reporting requirements will be notified by us separately. - 52.
-If our monitoring of a provider's delivery of its capital project does not give us confidence that it will be able to use all the competitive capital funding awarded within the funding period to March 2025, and in line with the terms and conditions that apply, we may withdraw the offer of funding in whole or part.
-Such exceptional circumstances may include significant delays in delivery (for whatever reason) compared with the timetable set out in the provider's bid (or that may subsequently be agreed by us), or failure of the provider to engage to our satisfaction in any reporting and monitoring requirements. - 53.
-If we are not satisfied that a provider has used the funds in accordance with the requirements in paragraphs 46 to 51, or as notified separately, we will reclaim some or all of the funding provided.
-If providers are unsure whether the use they propose of their formula capital allocation will meet the requirements set out in paragraph 46, they should contact capitalgrant@officeforstudents.org.uk for advice in advance of committing to the expenditure. - 54.
+Details about reporting requirements will be notified by us separately. - 46.
+If our monitoring of a provider's delivery of its capital project does not give us confidence that it will be able to use all the competitive capital funding awarded within the funding period to March 2026, and in line with the terms and conditions that apply, we may withdraw the offer of funding in whole or part.
+Such exceptional circumstances may include significant delays in delivery (for whatever reason) compared with the timetable set out in the provider's bid (or that may subsequently be agreed by us), or failure of the provider to engage to our satisfaction in any reporting and monitoring requirements. - 47.
+If we are not satisfied that a provider has used the funds in accordance with the requirements in paragraphs 40 to 46, or as notified separately, we will reclaim some or all of the funding provided.
+If providers are unsure whether the use they propose of their formula capital allocation will meet the requirements set out, they should contact capitalgrant@officeforstudents.org.uk for advice in advance of committing to the expenditure. - 48.
 At the end of each financial year, the OfS will request monitoring information from providers to ensure that we are satisfied that capital spend is aligned to our terms and conditions of funding, and that the outlined scope and scale of the projects supported through competitive funding is being delivered.
 We will actively monitor spend on a yearly basis to ensure that the total capital funding is spent across all providers collectively to meet the budget.
 Providers must notify the OfS immediately of any changes in circumstances or scope of individual projects, to ensure that government funding is being used appropriately.
 We reserve the right to review the offer of funding if there are significant changes to project scope or delays to its delivery.
 Providers must send details of any proposed change or expected delay to a project to capitalgrant@officeforstudents.org.uk as soon as possible so that these can be reviewed and assessed by us without delay.